NEWS

 AMPLIFY.UPWORTHY.COM / LIFE HACKS

-Experts warn against typing these four characters into your iPhone
+Experts reveal lesser-known danger of typing these four characters on your iPhone

-iPhone and iPad users are advised against using these 4 characters simultaneously in their phones even by mistake
+iPhone and iPad users are advised against using these 4 characters simultaneously on their phones even by mistake

 The Apple Co. has done a remarkable job with the creation of the iPhone.
 With impressive hidden features and capabilities, users are fascinated by the smartphone and choose the brand over other electronic giants.
 However, iPhones have a few flaws as well and one of them was recently reported to cause much damage.
 While several keys can lead to accessing many secret features and benefits, there are 4 characters that one should avoid typing on their iPhone at all costs, per Tech Crunch.
 Assumed to be a bug, iPhone and iPad users are advised against typing these 4 characters.